 "Turtle and Toad" starts with peaceful lounge music... until the Record Needle Scratch before Roshi and Jiraiya come to blows, whereupon the real fight track breaks out, blending together electric guitar, drums, piano and shamisen into a melody worthy of two of Shonen's most famous mentor figures.

 "Kings of the Sea" is used for Aquaman vs. Namor, a theme with grand violins mixed with ambient rock to fit two rulers of Atlantis in and out of the water.
-Special mention is the end, which switches to violent Jaws-style violin chords as Namor is eaten alive by anglerfish.
+The end switches to violent Jaws-style violin chords as Namor is eaten alive by anglerfish.

 "MegaMania" is a mix of rock and electronic beats in the style of the Mega Man X soundtracks that starts off strong, fitting for a battle between 5 super fighting robots, then around the half way mark, Sithu Aye goes into an exciting and pulse-pounding guitar solo as a sign that the fight's getting real and the blue bombers aren't going down easily.